What is CRM and why is it important

-WordPress is an open source platform and all the software that is built on top of WordPress is open source as well.
+WordPress is an open-source platform, and all the software built on top of WordPress is also open-source.
 Using an open-source solution can have a lot of benefits that other types of software do not provide.
 One of the best things about open source is that the code of the software is openly readable and available to anyone to use, copy and modify.
-This makes it a lot easier for programmers to understand, modify and build on top of CRM software.
+This makes it much easier for programmers to understand, modify and build on CRM software.
 This is one of the reasons why it is so much easier to find developers for open-source software.
-WordPress is an open-source product which is famous for its large community of people who are actively working on improving the product and making it better for everyone.
+WordPress is an open-source product that is famous for its large community of people who are actively working on improving the product and making it better for everyone.
 With an open-source CRM solution, you will have no trouble finding developers who can work with your code and add to your WordPress CRM plugin any functionality that you might need.

 4. Owning your data

 Collecting and managing your customer data can be a long and hard process.
-Having full access and control of your customer data is strongly encouraged because one day it can help you answer an important question about your business.
+Full access and control of your customer data are strongly encouraged because they can one day help you answer an important question about your business.
 Using a WordPress solution gives you the option of storing your customer data on your own server.
-This gives you full control over how your customer data is stored and also gives you a lot of flexibility in terms of what you can do with it.
-Additionally, thanks to the number of WordPress plugins, you will have the ability to export your data in different formats and use it in other systems.
+This gives you full control over how your customer data is stored and flexibility regarding what you can do with it.
+Additionally, thanks to the number of WordPress plugins, you can export your data in different formats and use it in other systems.

 5. The expandability with plugins

-One of the main strengths of WordPress is the great number and variety of plugins that are available.
-Although WordPress offers many features and tools, there is still a lot of additional functionality that can be added via plugins.
-Plugins make incredible things possible with WordPress and can take your CRM system to the next level.
-This is something that is quite unique for the CRM industry, as usually the only one that can add additional functionality to CRM software is the company that created it.
-Not only this, but because WordPress is popular, a large number of free plugins is available; you might even be able to add additional functionality to your CRM system at no cost.
+One of the main strengths of WordPress is the great number and variety of available plugins.
+Although WordPress offers many features and tools, a lot of functionality can still be added via plugins.
+With WordPress, plugins make incredible things possible and can take your CRM system to the next level.
+This is quite unique for the CRM industry, as usually, the only one that can add additional functionality to CRM software is the company that created it.
+Not only this, but because WordPress is popular, many free plugins are available; you might even be able to add additional functionality to your CRM system at no cost.

 How to use WordPress as a CRM with Users Insights

-The Users Insights plugin comes with a handful of features that can be used as a simple WordPress CRM tool.
-As we have seen in the previous chapters, there are several main processes that are involved in effective CRM.
-First we need a way to collect and store the customer data (Lead Capturing).
-Second, we need tools to effectively search and filter the customer data so that we can get valuable insights from it.
+The Users Insights plugin has a handful of features that can be used as a simple WordPress CRM tool.
+As we have seen in the previous chapters, several main processes are involved in effective CRM.
+First, we need a way to collect and store customer data (Lead Capturing).
+Second, we need tools to effectively search and filter customer data to get valuable insights.
 Third, we need a way to organize and manage our customer data.
 Let’s take a look at how we can use the Users Insights plugin as our WordPress CRM solution.

 1.Collecting the User Data